-Our research at the School of Psychology aims to advance both basic and applied science.
+Our research in Psychology aims to advance both basic and applied science.
 We seek to understand fundamental relationships between brain and behaviour, and to directly contribute to the health and well-being of the community.

-- Bangor Psychology is 50+ yeas old (born in ‘63), putting it amongst the oldest in the UK.
+Bangor Psychology was established in 1963 making it amongst the oldest in the UK

-- There are many specialist research labs including a 3T MRI scanner, TMS Labs, ECG facilities and a brain anatomy laboratory
+We have many specialist research labs including an MRI scanner, TMS Labs, EEG facilities and a human brain anatomy laboratory

 As an early career researcher with us you will also be trained to teach as part of our extensive professional development curriculum and play a key role in the School's teaching mission.
 This gives you the skills and experiences necessary to pursue a career in academia.

 Whilst staff are open to supervising research students in many areas related to Psychology, we have world leading expertise in: